 William Wyler is someone we can call an Oscar Winner director.
 Well, after John Ford he is (with Frank Capra) the second movie director who has received the most Oscars.
-He won the award for a total of three of his films: Mrs Miniver, The Best Years of Our Lives and Ben-Hur.
-These three movie also won the Oscar for Best Picture.
-Today, for the occasion of the fourth week’s subject of The 31 Days of Oscars Blogathon 2015: Pictures and Directors, I decided to write about William Wyler and these three memorable films.
+He won the award for a total of three of his films: Mrs. Miniver, The Best Years of Our Lives and Ben-Hur.
+These three movies were also awarded Best Picture.
+Today, for the fourth of The 31 Days of Oscars Blogathon 2015: Pictures and Directors, I decided to write about William Wyler and these three memorable films.

 The Best Years of Our Lives

 I always thought that The Best Year of Our Lives was a good complement to Mrs. Miniver.
-You know, Mrs Minver tells us the story of the ordinary citizens DURING the war and The Best Year of Our Lives tell us the story of three soldiers and their family AFTER the war.
-Of course, Mrs Miniver takes place in England and The Best Years of Our Lives takes place in the United States.
-I haven’t seen many films about postwar, but I’m sure this one is the best.
-It’s the kind of film that, after seeing it, you just say “WOW” the kind of movie that makes you understand, just like Mrs Miniver, another side of the war.
+You know, Mrs, Minver tells us the story of ordinary citizens DURING the war and The Best Year of Our Lives tell us the story of three soldiers and their family AFTER the war.
+Of course, Mrs. Miniver takes place in England and The Best Years of Our Lives takes place in the United States.
+I haven’t seen many postwar films, but I’m sure this is one of the bests.
+It’s the kind of film that makes you say “WOW”, the kind of movie that makes you understand, just like Mrs. Miniver, another side of the war.
 The actors in this film are wonderful.
-Frederic March won the Oscar for Best Actor and Harold Russell won the Oscar for Best Supporting actor.
+Frederic March won the Oscar for Best Actor and Harold Russell won the Oscar for Best Supporting Actor.
 However, my favourite performance in this film was Dana Andrews’ one.
 We can see he did his job seriously and that he knew how to share many emotions.
 I think he is a very versatile actor.
-I also like the fact that he falls in love with Teresa Wright in this film and visa versa.
+I also like the fact that he falls in love with Teresa Wright and vice versa.
 The two make a beautiful couple and they have a good chemistry together.
-Fredric March leads some funny scene of this film (because yes, there are some funny scenes!).
+Fredric March leads some funny scenes (because yes, there are some funny scenes!).
 I can think of the moment when he forgets to take off of his pyjamas to take his shower.
-In this film, William Wyler directed some beautiful and memorable scenes.
-Some very powerful scenes.
-I can think of the moment when Hamer decides to show to his lovely fiancée, Wilma (Kathy O’Donnell) what it will be like to live with someone who has lost his arms.
+William Wyler directed some beautiful and memorable scenes, some very powerful scenes.
+I can think of the moment when Omer decides to show to his lovely fiancée, Wilma (Kathy O’Donnell, what it will be like to live with someone who has lost his arms.
 This scene proves us that she really loves him.
-Another scene I love is when Dana Andrews goes in that old defected war plane just to feel another time what is was like to be in this kind of plane.
+Another scene I love is when Dana Andrews goes in that old defected warplane just to feel another time what it is like to be in this kind of plane.
 Of course, the ending is also unforgettable and I love the moments when a character gives a hug or a kiss to another character because this is done with so much love and it’s so beautiful.
-Also, a part we’ll never forget after watching this film is when each soldier, at the beginning of the film, is arriving to their home.
+Also, a part we’ll never forget after watching this film is when each soldier, at the beginning, is arriving at their home.
 This is another great emotional moment.
 The Best Years of Our Lives is certainly one of the most wonderful films ever made.
-I think that The Best Years of Our Lives and Mrs Miniver are two films that everybody should watch to understand what is was like to live the war out of the front.
-Now, I would like you to watch this beautiful re-realise trailer.
-If you haven’t seen The Best Years of Our Lives yet, I’m sure this trailer will make you want to watch it.
+I think that this and Mrs. Miniver are two films that everybody should watch to understand what it was like to live the war out of the front.
+Now, I would like you to watch this beautiful fan-made trailer.
+If you haven’t seen The Best Years of Our Lives yet, I’m sure it will make you want to.

-Ben-Hur is a film directed in 1959 and starring Charlton Heston, Jack Hawkins, Haya Harrareet, Stephen Boyd, Hugh Griffith, Martha Scott and Kathy O’Donnell.
+Ben-Hur is a film released in 1959 and starring Charlton Heston, Jack Hawkins, Haya Harrareet, Stephen Boyd, Hugh Griffith, Martha Scott, and Kathy O’Donnell.
 This film received a great total of 11 Oscars (!) including Best Picture, Best Direction, Best Actor (Charlton Heston) and Best Supporting Actor (Hugh Griffith).
 Judah Ben-Hur (Charlton Heston), a Jewish prince and rich merchant, lives in Jerusalem at the beginning of the 1st century during the Roman Empire Era.
 His friend Messala (Stephen Boyd) comes to see him.
 He is now the new commandant of the Roman garrison.
-He ask his friend not to be part of the Jewish rebellion against the Roman Empire.
-Judah has to choose between his friendship for Messala and his loyalty for his people.
+He asks his friend not to be part of the Jewish rebellion against the Roman Empire.
+Judah has to choose between his friendship for Messala and his loyalty to his people.
 Even if he is a pacifist, he chooses the loyalty.
 Then, Messala becomes his enemy.
 After an incident, Messala betrays his former friend and makes him a slave in the Roman galleys.
-Ben-Hur only wish to recover his freedom and to get his revenge.
+Ben-Hur only wishes to recover his freedom and to get his revenge.

 William Wyler is my third favourite movie director and it was a pleasure to write about three of his films.
-William Wyler received the Best Director Oscar for three of his films, but he was also nominated for 9 other films: Dodsworth, Wuthering Heights, The Letter, The Little Foxes, The Heiress, Detective Story, Roman Holiday, Friendly Persuasion and The Collector.
+He received the Best Director Oscar for three of his films, but he was also nominated for 9 more: Dodsworth, Wuthering Heights, The Letter, The Little Foxes, The Heiress, Detective Story, Roman Holiday, Friendly Persuasion and The Collector.
 He really was one of the greatest movie directors in Hollywood.
 My favourite Wyler’s film is Roman Holiday.
 It’s also my 10th favourite movie of all times.
 Now, I would like you to watch my little video tribute I made in honour of William Wyler.
 Enjoy!